LolitaDias/Pandas-Analysis-of-the-fantasy-game-Heroes-of-Pymoli/README.md

 Your final report should include each of the following:

+Tasks:

 ### Player Count

-* Total Number of Players
+1. Total Number of Players

 ### Purchasing Analysis (Total)